How to hack your public holidays in 2019 and get 41 days off

 Where to go: Pacific Coast Way and Fraser Island

-This road trip is Queensland’s answer to Route 66 and perfect for Easter exploring.
+This break is so massive and what better way to spend your days on a road trip that is Queensland’s answer to Route 66 and perfect for Easter exploring.
 The Pacific Coast Way covers 1700km from Brisbane to Cairns with a pick-your-own-adventure style to it because you decide which coastal towns, big things or natural landmarks you pull into along the way.

 When it comes to ANZAC day, head to Fraser Island and set-up camp around this World Heritage sand island.
 With access to Lake Mackenzie and the chance to coast down Eli Creek (with or without the inflatable), you won’t be disappointed.